Repo Market Functioning: The Role of Capital Regulation

 This paper shows that the leverage ratio affects repo intermediation for banks and non-bank financial institutions.
 We exploit a novel regulatory change in the UK to identify an exogenous intensification of the leverage ratio and combine this with supervisory transaction-level data capturing the near-universe of gilt repo trading.
 Studying adjustments at the dealer-client level and controlling for demand and confounding factors, we find that dealers subject to a more binding leverage ratio reduced liquidity in the repo market.
 This affected their small but not their large clients.
 We further document a reduction in frequency of transactions and a worsening of repo pricing, but no adjustment in haircuts or maturities.
 Finally, we find evidence of market resilience, based on existing, rather than new repo relationships, with foreign, non-constrained dealers stepping in.
 Overall, our findings help shed light on the impact of Basel III capital regulation on repo markets.

-Keywords: Capital regulation, leverage ratio, non-bank financial institutions, repo market
+Keywords: Capital regulation, leverage ratio, repo market, non-bank financial institutions